-- a. treat all members of the campus community in a collegial manner which includes eivility, with mutual respect, and common courtesies, courtesy, take personal accountability, and make willing contributions to the effective functioning of the academic unit; - b. treat all members of the campus community with understanding, dignity, and respect; foster an environment of mutual trust among members of the campus community, and help develop a sense of belonging and pride in the university; - c. contribute to creating a diverse, inclusive, and equitable learning and working environment that enhances CU Boulder's excellence in research and teaching, its excellence as a workplace, and its excellence in service to the state of Colorado and beyond; - d. comply with all current and future laws and policies adopted by the Board of Regents, and with policies, procedures, and guidelines adopted by the campus, department, school, college, or other academic units in which their appointments are made, consistent with those authorities and one's rights and responsibilities as a faculty member, including but not limited to the provisions of this PRR; - e. participate in the operation and governance of their academic department or division, school or college, and the university; and render service to the profession and the public; - f. take fiscal responsibility for proper management of all types of university funds and property over which they have control, in accord with established university policy;37 - g. be familiar with campus staff personnel policies if they supervise staff, and provide regular performance evaluations for the staff, as indicated in such policies; and h. follow applicable processes^h in raising any objection to an action taken by a department chair or other person that affects the faculty member.
+- a. treat all members of the campus community with mutual respect and common courtesy, take personal accountability, and make willing contributions to the effective functioning of the academic unit; - treat all members of the campus community with understanding, dignity, and respect; foster an environment of mutual trust among members of the campus community, and help develop a sense of belonging and pride in the university; - c. contribute to creating a diverse, inclusive, and equitable learning and working environment that enhances CU Boulder's excellence in research and teaching, its excellence as a workplace, and its excellence in service to the state of Colorado and beyond;- - d. comply with all current and future laws and policies adopted by the Board of Regents, and with policies, procedures, and guidelines adopted by the campus, department, school, college, or other academic units in which their appointments are made, consistent with those authorities and one's rights and responsibilities as a faculty member, including but not limited to the provisions of this PRR; - e. participate in the operation and governance of their academic department or division, school or college, and the university; and render service to the profession and the public; - 5. take fiscal responsibility for proper management of all types of university funds and property over which they have control, in accord with established university policy;37 - g. be familiar with campus staff personnel policies if they supervise staff, and provide regular performance evaluations for the staff, as indicated in such policies; and follow applicable processesi in raising any objection to an action taken by a department chair or other person that affects the faculty member.